 Anyway, back to the birds we were observing: the Brunnich’s guillemots.
-As I mentioned in a previous blog, they create large nesting colonies on ledges and the more choose to nest on the cliff ledges toward the middle as opposed to the sides as they are more protected from the predatory fox.
+As I mentioned in a previous post, they create large nesting colonies on ledges.
+The more mature nest toward the middle of the colony as opposed to the sides as they are more protected from the predatory fox.
 The foxes weren’t out on this snowy, overcast day.
 Just looking at the steep terrain, one would think they couldn’t even get to the bird colonies, but apparently the agile mammals can.

 In addition to the Brunnich’s guillemots, we spotted black guillemots, glaucous gulls, geese, and nesting kittiwakes.
 The black guillemot is hard to see nesting as they make their home in small crevices in the rock as opposed to hanging out on the edge.
 We generally only see them flying or swimming.
 They are very recognizable with their red feet.
 I don’t have a good photo of one yet, but we will get more chances.

 The kittiwakes look like a small version of the glaucous gull, mostly white and grey with a black tip on their wing.
 Unlike the guillemots, the kittiwakes gather tundra to build nests on the cliff ledges.
 The birds are named for their call-kit-ti-wake.

 While several birds were nesting, it seemed like just as many were flying around.
 It’s amazing they don’t run into each other or that none of us got nailed with guano.
 The cliffs were dripping white and occasionally the stench was overpowering, but not nearly as bad as penguin colonies.
 The birds were very active.
 We watched some guillemots fighting in the water and a menacing glaucous gull enjoy its kill.